3.3.4 Working Effectively with Resistance, Obstacles and Hostility to Engagement

 3. Impact on the Assessment of Children, Young People and Families

 Accurate information and a clear understanding of what is happening to a child / young person within their family and community, is vital to any assessment.
 The usual and most effective way to achieve this is by engaging parents and their children in the process of assessment, reaching a shared view of what needs to change and what support is needed, and jointly planning the next steps.

 Engaging with a parent / carer who is resistant or even violent and / or intimidating is obviously more difficult.
 The behaviour may be deliberately used to keep practitioners at bay or can have the effect of keeping practitioners at bay.
 There may be practical restrictions to the ordinary tools of assessment - for example, observing the child in their own home.
 The usual sources of information, for example other workers and other family members may not be available because nobody can get close enough to the family.

 Workers from all agencies should explicitly work out and record what areas of assessment are difficult to achieve and why.

 The presence of violence or intimidation needs to be included in any assessment of risk to the child living in such an environment.

 If you feel threatened by the parent or carer, think what life must be like at home for their child/ren.

 The worker needs to be mindful of the impact the hostility to outsiders may be having on the day-to-day life of the child / young person.
+These factors are also relevant when the resistance is rooted in exploitation outside of the family.
 They may:

 - Be coping with their situation with hostage-like behaviour;